jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/3. install payloads/(Type 1) DLL loading for elevated persistence/README.md

 Although we may not find answers to these questions from the Sysmon events directly, we will most likely need to answer them after an alert from some host control when it alerts suspicious file writes similar to this.

-*Instead of getting analyst to do such additional information gathering, will it be more efficient if there is some form of automated scripting?*
+*Instead of getting analyst to do such additional information gathering, will it be more efficient if there is some form of automated scripting/APIs that queries the host(s) in question?*